XOOMAR

 The counterpoint is obvious.
 A custody launch does not guarantee broad institutional usage.
 Risk committees still need to approve use cases, regulators still scrutinize stablecoin activity, and clients still need operational reasons to move beyond pilots.
 But the signal holds because BNY is tying USDC to the same trust layer it already sells to asset managers, banks and corporate clients.

-For readers tracking adjacent XOOMAR coverage, this fits with the institutional custody theme in Wall Street Bets on Morgan Stanley Digital Trust Charter, while the USDC network angle connects to Open USD’s 140 Backers Slam Into USDC Network Effect.
+For readers tracking adjacent XOOMAR coverage, this fits with the institutional custody theme in Wall Street Bets on Morgan Stanley Digital Trust Charter, the fintech-banking pressure in Klarna’s Bank USA bid, and the USDC network angle in Open USD’s 140 Backers Slam Into USDC Network Effect.

 The actual service is narrower, and more important, than “BNY does stablecoins”